 Helping Others with Pancreatic Cancer

 I never thought I would be so grateful that I had prostate cancer.
 I am so very thankful for the support and love that I received from my son Josh and my wife Hildee.
 I don’t think I could have made it through without them at times.

-I have learned to how important having a positive attitude is.
+I have learned how important having a positive attitude is.
 I now raise money for both the Pancreatic Cancer Action Network and The Lustgarten Foundation.
-I also run an online support group for pancreatic cancer patients, their caregivers and families.
+I also run an online support group for pancreatic cancer patients, their caregivers, and families.